-1.2.25.
+1.2.26.
 Metadata - Data about the content, quality, condition, and other characteristics associated with media or other data.
 Examples including, but not limited to, date/time of creation, source, versioning.

-1.2.26.
+1.2.27.
 Sensor Type

-The type of detector that activated, causing an alarm signal to be sent to the monitoring center, i.e., glassbreak detector, motion sensor, door sensor, and the like.
+The type of detector that activated, causing an alarm signal to be sent to the monitoring center, i.e., glass-break detector, motion sensor, door sensor, and the like.

-1.2.27.
+1.2.28.
 Special instructions

 Instructions that are in addition to the normal data that each account contains/maintains.
-Typically, separate documented directions, from the monitoring contract document, that specifies a specific set of instructions to be followed in the event of an alarm, between the monitored premises and the supervising station.
+Typically, separate documented directions, from the monitoring contract document, that specifies a specific set of instructions to be followed in the event of an alarm, between the monitored premises and the Alarm Monitoring Center.
 They fall into different categories as follows:

-- Customer supplied in writing: Separate documented directions, from the monitoring contract document, that specifies a specific set of instructions to be followed in the event of an alarm, between the monitored premises and the supervising station. - AHJ supplied in writing: A situation whereby the local Authority Having Jurisdiction (AHJ) has instructed the supervising station, with a specific set of instructions to be followed, upon the occurrence of an identified event. - c.
-Third-party supplied: Instructions added by someone, such as the entity that contractually owns the account and has contracted-out "monitoring" to an outside monitoring station.
+- a.
+Customer supplied in writing: - Separate documented directions, from the monitoring contract document, that specifies a specific set of instructions to be followed in the event of an alarm, between the monitored premises and the Alarm Monitoring Center. - b.
+AHJ supplied in writing: - A situation whereby the local Authority Having Jurisdiction (AHJ) has instructed the Alarm Monitoring Center, with a specific set of instructions to be followed, upon the occurrence of an identified event. - Third-party supplied: Instructions added by someone, such as the entity that contractually owns the account and has contracted-out "monitoring" to an outside monitoring station.

-1.2.28.
+1.2.29.
 Structural Damage